 3. Gather things that go to the same place.
 If several items go to another room (like the stack of comic books and sweatshirt my son left on the kitchen island this morning), take them there in one trip.
 This will keep you from running all over the house returning one item at a time.

-Deal With Household Clutter for 10 Minutes, Twice a Day
+Spend 10 Minutes, Twice a Day

 If you have time to update your Facebook and Twitter status, you have time to do something about clutter.
-If you aren’t using that time to do something about clutter, then you don’t really want to.
+If you aren’t using that time to do something about the disorder, then you don’t really want to.
 What you want to do is whine about your household clutter.
 It may sound snarky, but that’s the truth — I’ve had to deliver it to myself more than once.